origin-42/Make-a-Note/README.md

 ## Requirements

-This application is run completely in the browser.
+This application is run completely in the browser. you may visit [https://scribbles-the--note-taker.herokuapp.com/].
+However, see below to load application on your local machine using node.

 ## Further Developments